WinterJackson/halali-meat/README.md

 ## 📖 Overview

-**Halali Meat** is an enterprise-grade B2B e-commerce platform designed to modernize the meat supply chain.
+**Al-Barka Halali Meats** is an enterprise-grade B2B e-commerce platform designed to modernize the meat supply chain.
 Built on a scalable **Next.js 14** architecture, it replaces traditional procurement methods with a digital-first approach.

 ### Key Features
 *   **🚀 RFQ Workflow**: Automated "Get a Quote" system for high-volume orders.